Motorcycle Accident Case with a 3.7 Million Verdict

 Does the Law Allow a Person to Win a Lawsuit When that Person Is at Fault?

 In California, a person can be awarded damages even if he or she is at fault.
 When this happens, the amount that the person is awarded gets reduced by the percent of his or her fault.
 Even when the person holds the majority of the fault, that person can still file a lawsuit and prevail against the other party.

 Knowing the Law Is Essential in Motorcycle Accident Cases

 Many cases do not get filed because the injured party does not know their rights.
-Regardless of the specific facts, it is always important to consult an attorney to determine whether your case has merit.
+Regardless of the specific facts, it is always important to consult a Pasadena Motorcycle Accident Attorney to determine whether your case has merit.